mnubo/node-red-contrib-mnubo/nodes/mnubo/README.md

 # node-red contrib mnubo

-This is the implementation of the mnubo smart oject functionality in node-red environment.
+This is the implementation of the mnubo's SmartObjects functionality in the node-red environment.

 ## Requirements

-This package is a node-red package, so it require node-red, minimum version of tested node-red was v0.10.10
+This is a node-red package, so it requires node-red, The minimum version of node-red supported is v0.10.10

-To use mnubo nodes, you will require to have a valid mnubo account, with access granted on a sandbox or production system.
+To use the mnubo's SmartObjects nodes, you will need to have a valid mnubo account, with access granted on a namespace.
+To obtain your unique namespace in the SmartObjects platform, contact sales@mnubo.com .
+Please use the subject title **node-red-contrinb-mnubo** and include in the body of the email the name of your company, contact name and phone number.

-Official mnubo reference API can be found in: [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).
+Once logged into mnubo's SmartObjects, the Official reference API can be found in the following: [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).

+This package also requires the following package:
+- mnubo's SmartObjects Javascript SDK [mnubo-js-sdk](https://github.com/mnubo/mnubo-js-sdk)
+- ECMAScript 6 (Harmony) compatibility shims for legacy JavaScript engines [es6-shim](https://www.npmjs.com/package/es6-shim)

-This package also require the mnubo Javascript SDK [mnubo-js-sdk](https://github.com/mnubo/mnubo-js-sdk) This package will be installed automatically by npm, as it is a dependencies
+Those packages will be installed automatically by npm, as they are dependent packages.

-Note that if you are runing node.js < 4.0.0, the mnubo Javascript SDK need will require `es6-shim`, you will need to install it manually

-    npm install --save es6-shim

 ## Installation